lucapette/website/content/writing/my-programming-principles.md

 - __Make it work__
   : I REPL my way through code to figure out if what I put together in my head works in practice.
 I don't overthink it.
-It doesn't matter the naming isn't good yet.
-It's OK, I know the code isn't production ready: I can get away without dealing with corner cases, failure modes, error codes from that third party API.
-I note things down, leave TODOs for tomorrow's Luca.
+It doesn't matter that the naming isn't good yet.
+It's OK, I know the code isn't production ready: I can get away with not dealing with corner cases, failure modes, error codes from that third-party API.
+  I note things down, leave to-dos for tomorrow's Luca.
 It's a deliberate choice: my goal is to get the code together.
 I don't have to make it good yet.
 I don't have to ship it to production in a minute.
 I don't even have a production system yet.
 - __Make it good__
-  : I go through my notes and the TODOs I left for myself.
+  : I go through my notes and the to-dos I left for myself.
 One by one I tick items off the list.
-Every two or three items I get off the list, I step back a little to evaluate the design.
-Now I am making it good so I want to get down to details.
+With every two or three items I get off the list, I step back a little to evaluate the design.
+Now I'm making it good so I want to get down to details.
 The way the code is organized has to make sense.
 I care just about
   everything: I only leave out speed.
-I am not trying to write slow code by design (that wouldn't help and is probably harder to do than it sounds?) but I am also not trying to squeeze milliseconds off of every function.
+I am not trying to write slow code by design (that wouldn't help and it's probably harder to do than it sounds?) but I'm also not trying to squeeze milliseconds off of every function.
 - __Make it fast__
   : It's time to measure things.
 To be fair, this isn't always a required step.
   Often enough, code that works in production is quite good already for whoever is paying for it.
-On the other side of the spectrum though, the are situations in which speed is a requirement.
+On the other side of the spectrum though, there are situations in which speed is a requirement.
 The first two steps still apply.
 What changes is the definition of working code.
-I incorporate speed into the definition and design my "REPL experience" to always tell me about how fast the code is.
+I incorporate speed into the definition and design my "REPL experience" to always tell me how fast the code is.
 When performance is so critical, I make the performance scripts I wrote for my "REPL experience" a step of the CI pipeline.
 As for the actual effort to improve performance, the most basic workflow goes a long way: I profile the code, find the slowest bit, make it faster, and repeat until it's fast enough.

-Over the years, I realized this principle has an interesting side-effect on how I choose programming languages.
+Over the years, I realized that this principle has an interesting side effect on how I choose programming languages.
 A concrete example: nowadays, I work exclusively with statically typed languages (I have probably enough reasons to write an article about it... interested?
 Please, let me know!).
-The ergonomics of statically typed languages allow me a much more relaxed approach to the make it work phase.
-I really don't need to care too much about how the code is organised or its naming.
-Modern IDEs are so good at refactoring statically typed code that I can do a big chunk of the make it good part literally in seconds.
-Looking back on this, it feels paradoxical: I chose dynamically typed languages (my favourite being Ruby) because of the supposed productivity gains only to realise I had to be much more careful (therefore slow) in early stages of a new project because of how hard I knew it would to be reorganizing code.
+The ergonomics of statically typed languages allow for a much more relaxed approach to the make-it-work phase.
+I really don't need to care too much about how the code is organized or its naming.
+Modern IDEs are so good at refactoring statically typed code that I can do a big chunk of the make-it-good part literally in seconds.
+Looking back on this, it feels paradoxical.
+I chose dynamically typed languages (my favourite being Ruby) because of the supposed productivity gains only to realize that I had to be much more careful (therefore slow) in the early stages of a new project because of how hard it would to be to reorganize code.

 ## General principles

 Is it really programming if I don't have at least some util functions? 😃

-Jokes aside, there is an handful of principles I apply to any context.
+Jokes aside, there is a handful of principles I apply to any context.
 These principles are my "true north" guidelines.

 ### Prose not poetry

 Writing code is... writing.
 It's an intriguing form because you have two
-audiences: the machine first and the next programmer.
+audiences: the machine first and the programmer next.
 To spice things up, they couldn't be more different.

 The primary audience is the machine.
-We often lie to ourselves and say things like "more than anything you're writing for the next programmer that reads your code".
-I'm sympathetic with the argument but, let's be honest, you can't ship code that doesn't compile.
-It doesn't matter how readable and understandable the code you wrote is, it won't work if you got a syntax error.
-The machine understanding what your wrote is a prerequisite of working code, readable code isn't.
+We often lie to ourselves and say things like "more than anything, you're writing for the next programmer that reads your code".
+I'm sympathetic with the argument, but let's be honest: you can't ship code that doesn't compile.
+It doesn't matter how readable and understandable the code you wrote is, it doesn't work if you have a syntax error.
+The machine understanding what you wrote is a prerequisite of working code; readable code isn't.

 Then there's the next programmer.
 Humans are complicated.
 They have preferences